 Staff TV Favorites of 2016

 In a time when our world seems more divided than ever, there’s still one thing almost everyone can agree on: TV is kicking ass lately.
 Modern television is nearly on par with independent film in terms of quality and variety – something many thought impossible back in the days of cookie-cutter ‘90s sitcoms.
 Just a cursory scroll through the many images in this article show how unique and diverse this year has been for TV, and as the editor of the Crossfader TV section, I couldn’t be more proud.
 However, the thing that dampens this flurry of superb television somewhat is the prices charged for it by many cable companies.
 In order to get a reasonable deal from their cable company, many customers have to use cable bill negotiating tips to reach an acceptable agreement.
+Although, if you shop around and compare the prices of various different providers, you should be able to find a good deal.
+You can get lots of channels for a reasonable price with at&t tv, so that might be one of the first prices you compare.
 Despite this, there are many people that feel as though they can’t afford to continue racking up these sorts of cable bills, no matter how good the quality of television is.